Hypervalent molecule: History and controversy

 In 1990, Magnusson published a seminal work definitively excluding the significance of d-orbital hybridization in the bonding of hypervalent compounds of second-row elements.
 This had long been a point of contention and confusion in describing these molecules using molecular orbital theory.
 Part of the confusion here originates from the fact that one must include d-functions in the basis sets used to describe these compounds (or else unreasonably high energies and distorted geometries result), and the contribution of the d-function to the molecular wavefunction is large.
 These facts were historically interpreted to mean that d-orbitals must be involved in bonding.
 However, Magnusson concludes in his work that d-orbital involvement is not implicated in hypervalency.

 Nevertheless, a 2013 study showed that although the Pimentel ionic model best accounts for the bonding of hypervalent species, the energetic contribution of an expanded octet structure is also not null.
 In this modern valence bond theory study of the bonding of xenon difluoride, it was found that ionic structures account for about 81% of the overall wavefunction, of which 70% arises from ionic structures employing only the p orbital on xenon while 11% arises from ionic structures employing an $\mathrm{sd}_{z^2}$hybrid on xenon.
 The contribution of a formally hypervalent structure employing an orbital of sp3d hybridization on xenon accounts for 11% of the wavefunction, with a diradical contribution making up the remaining 8%.
 The 11% sp3d contribution results in a net stabilization of the molecule by 7.2 kcal mol−1, a minor but significant fraction of the total energy of the total bond energy (64 kcal mol−1).
 Other studies have similarly found minor but non-negligible energetic contributions from expanded octet structures in SF6 (17%) and XeF6 (14%).

 Despite the lack of chemical realism, the IUPAC recommends the drawing of expanded octet structures for functional groups like sulfones and phosphoranes, in order to avoid the drawing of a large number of formal charges or partial single bonds.

 Hypervalent hydrides

 A special type of hypervalent molecules is hypervalent hydrides.
 Most known hypervalent molecules contain substituents more electronegative than their central atoms.
 Hypervalent hydrides are of special interest because hydrogen is usually less electronegative than the central atom.
 A number of computational studies have been performed on chalcogen hydrides and pnictogen hydrides.
-Recently, a new computational study has showed that most hypervalent halogen hydrides XHn can exist.
+Recently, a new computational study has shown that most hypervalent halogen hydrides XHn can exist.
 It is suggested that IH3 and IH5 are stable enough to be observable or, possibly, even isolable.